nanome-ai/nanome-lib/doc/source/ui.rst

   class ExampleMenu:
     """Wrapper for interacting with nanome.ui.Menu object.

-    We've found over time that putting a wrapper around the core Menu class provides the best abstraction.
+    We've found over time that putting a wrapper around the core Menu object provides the best abstraction.
     """